uias/Tabman/README.md

 That's as easy as it is.

 ### What if I want my own thing?
-As replacing the type of layout, button or indicator is as simple as described above, you have the ability to define your own subclasses without too much of a headache.
+As replacing the type of layout, button or indicator is as simple as above, you have the ability to define your own subclasses without too much of a headache.

 The following guides should help you get on the right path...